MamidalaHarini/BrainWave_Solutions_Task-2/README.md

 This project is a fully functional "Inventory Management System" developed using Python, SQLite, and Tkinter.
 The system allows users to manage products, track inventory levels, and generate important reports such as low-stock alerts and sales summaries.

 Features
-- Add Products**: Add new products to the inventory with details like name, category, quantity, and price.
+- Add Products: Add new products to the inventory with details like name, category, quantity, and price.
-- Edit Products**: Modify the information of existing products.
+- Edit Products: Modify the information of existing products.
-- Delete Products**: Remove products from the inventory.
+- Delete Products: Remove products from the inventory.
 - Low-Stock Alerts: Generate alerts when product quantity goes below the threshold.
 - User Authentication: Secure login functionality to restrict unauthorized access to the system.